davidhintelmann/cpp-algorithms/docs/02-getting-started.md

-# Chapter 2 — sorting
+# 2 — sorting

-This chapter introduces simple algorithms, their analysis, and the process of designing them.
+This section introduces simple algorithms, their analysis, and the process of designing them.

 ## 2.1 Insertion Sort